First of all, you need to know what pastrami is, a delicacy with a fascinating history that has become one of the favorite snacks around the world.

 Bibs

-Now that you know what pastrami is, take your friends or family to try this centuries-old delicacy at one of these places in Lisbon.
+Now that you know what pastrami is, take your friends or family to try this century-old delicacy at one of these places in Lisbon.
 We’re sure you’ll love it!